 There are a number of different assault offences in NSW.
 The charge will depend on the severity of the injury that the accused is alleged to have caused.

-In NSW common assault is an offence under section 61 of the Crimes Act 1900.
+In NSW common assault is an offence under Section 61 of the Crimes Act 1900.

 A person may be charged with common assault if they have intentionally or recklessly applied force to another person.
 They may also be charged with assault if they have intentionally or recklessly caused another person to apprehend immediate and unlawful violence.